Margo microservice template (C)

 Building the project

-The project’s dependencies may be build using spack.
+The project’s dependencies may be built using spack.
 You will need to have setup mochi-spack-packages as external namespace for spack, which can be done as follows.

 # from outside of your project directory